gyrogovernance/science/docs/Findings/Analysis_BH_Aperture.md

 ### 5.4 Extension to Other Horizons

 The framework extends naturally to other horizon types.
 For Rindler horizons associated with uniform acceleration, CGM predicts a 16.63% reduction in Unruh temperature.
-For de Sitter horizons, the cosmological horizon entropy increases by the same factor (1 + m_p).
+For de Sitter horizons, the cosmological horizon entropy increases by the same factor (1 + m_a).
 These extensions provide additional avenues for testing the framework.

 ## 6. Conclusions

 The CGM aperture framework provides a geometrically motivated modification to black hole thermodynamics that produces specific, testable predictions.
-The three scaling laws derived from the single parameter m_p = 1/(2√(2π)) maintain complete thermodynamic consistency while modifying observable quantities in ways that align with independent quantum gravity calculations.
+The three scaling laws derived from the single parameter  m_a = 1/(2√(2π)) maintain complete thermodynamic consistency while modifying observable quantities in ways that align with independent quantum gravity calculations.

 Key findings include:
 1. Universal 19.947% entropy enhancement and 16.63% temperature reduction across all black hole masses